ArchiveBox/docs/Setting-up-Search.md

 docker compose logs sonic
 docker compose run archivebox version

-# add any existing archivebox data to the new Sonic index (may take an hour or longer depending on storage speed and collection size)
+# backfill any existing archivebox data into the Sonic index (may take an hour or longer depending on storage speed and collection size)
 docker compose run archivebox update --index-only

 # then test it out: